 The San Joaquin Valley Funder Working Group is comprised of representatives from the S.D.
-Bechtel Jr. Foundation, The California Endowment, The California Wellness Foundation, the Marguerite Casey Foundation, the Central Valley Community Foundation, Ceres Trust, the Energy Foundation, the Latino Community Foundation, the Sierra Health Foundation, the Water Foundation, the 11th Hour Project, and an anonymous funder.
+Bechtel Jr. Foundation, The California Endowment, The California Wellness Foundation, the Marguerite Casey Foundation, the Central Valley Community Foundation, Ceres Trust, the Energy Foundation, the Latino Community Foundation, the Sierra Health Foundation, the Water Foundation, Enterprise Community Partners, the Chan Zuckerberg Initiative, and an anonymous funder.